Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

     /// STRUCTS

     /**
-     * @notice this struct is used in allocate and queueDeallocation in order to specify an operator's slashability for a certain operator set
-     *
+     * @notice struct used to modify the allocation of slashable magnitude to list of operatorSets
-     * @param strategy the strategy to adjust slashable stake for
+     * @param strategy the strategy to allocate magnitude for
+     * @param expectedTotalMagnitude the expected total magnitude of the operator used to combat against race conditions with slashing
-     * @param operatorSets the operator sets to adjust slashable stake for
+     * @param operatorSets the operatorSets to allocate magnitude for
-     * @param magnitudeDiff magnitude difference; the difference in proportional parts of the operator's slashable stake
-     * that is slashable by the operatorSet.
-     * Slashable stake for an operator set is (magnitude / sum of all magnitudes for the strategy/operator + nonSlashableMagnitude) of
-     * an operator's delegated stake.
-     */
-    struct MagnitudeAdjustment {
+     * @param magnitudes the magnitudes to allocate for each operatorSet */ struct MagnitudeAllocation {
         IStrategy strategy;
+        uint64 expectedTotalMagnitude;
         OperatorSet[] operatorSets;
-        uint64[] magnitudeDiffs;
+        uint64[] magnitudes;
     }

+    /**
+     * @notice struct used for pending free magnitude.
+Stored in (operator, strategy, operatorSet) mapping
+     * to be used in completeDeallocations.
+     * @param magnitudeDiff the amount of magnitude to deallocate
+     * @param completableTimestamp the timestamp at which the deallocation can be completed, 21 days from when queued */ struct PendingFreeMagnitude {
+        uint64 magnitudeDiff;
+        uint32 completableTimestamp;
+    }

+    /**
+     * @notice struct used to store the allocation delay for an operator
+     * @param isSet whether the allocation delay is set.
+Can only be configured one time for each operator
+     * @param allocationDelay the delay in seconds for the operator's allocations */ struct AllocationDelayDetails {
+        bool isSet;
+        uint32 allocationDelay;
+    }

     /// EVENTS

-    event MagnitudeAllocation(
+    event MagnitudeAllocated(
         address operator,
         IStrategy strategy,
         OperatorSet operatorSet,